“The appropriate asset allocation depends on the individual investor’s time horizon, financial goals and risk tolerance.”

 How do you allocate your portfolio across asset classes?

 First, consider the investment returns of the different classes – they vary under different market conditions.
 Investing in more than one asset class will reduce the risk of loss and portfolio returns will have a ‘smoother ride’.
 Statistically we would say the returns have a smaller standard deviation.
-If the returns of one asset class in your portfolio falls it should be possible to counteract your lower returns or losses in that class with better or steadier investment returns in another.
+If the returns of one asset class in a portfolio fall it should be possible to counteract your lower returns or losses in that class with better or steadier investment returns in another.

 The appropriate asset allocation depends on the individual investor’s time horizon, financial goals and risk tolerance.
 There are important trade-offs between the goals investors have in each respect and the investor’s level of sophistication also informs the appropriate allocation.

 The following table summarises the capital loss, inflation protection, price volatility and return characteristics of the four fundamental asset classes.
 The ratings are high-level generalisations which abstract from the potential for ratings of individual securities or assets within each class to vary.

 |Asset Class||Price Volatility||Risk of permanent capital loss||Potential protection against inflation||Potential investment returns|

 |Property||High - but apparently and deceptively low as property prices are not quoted often||HIgh||Good||High|

 For a discussion with one of our Private Wealth Advisers about asset allocation in your portfolio call 1300 788 568 to speak to one of our Private Wealth Advisers.